potatodudedude/tp/docs/UserGuide.md

 This edits a contact you specify.

-Format: `edit INDEX [n/NAME t/TELEGRAM_HANDLE e/EMAIL m/MODULE-TUTORIAL_GROUP…​]`
+Format: `edit INDEX {n/NAME t/TELEGRAM_HANDLE e/EMAIL m/MODULE-TUTORIAL_GROUP... tag/TAG...}`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the tutee at the specified `INDEX`.
+The index refers to the index number shown in the currently displayed tutee list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing module-tutorial groups, the existing module-tutorial groups of the person will be overwritten.
+* When editing module-tutorial groups, the existing module-tutorial groups of the tutee will be overwritten.

 Examples:
-*  `edit 1 t/@johndoey e/johndoe@example.com` Edits the telegram handle and email address of the 1st person to be `@johndoey` and `johndoe@example.com` respectively.
+*  `edit 1 t/@johndoey e/johndoe@example.com` Edits the telegram handle and email address of the 1st tutee to be `@johndoey` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower` Edits the name of the 2nd person to be `Betsy Crower`.
+*  `edit 2 n/Betsy Crower` Edits the name of the 2nd tutee to be `Betsy Crower`.

 ### Locating persons by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds tutee whose names contain any of the given keywords.

 Format: `find <n/NAME_KEYWORD... t/TELEGRAM_HANDLE_KEYWORD... e/EMAIL_KEYWORD...>`